cogniteam-admin/Nimbus.Library.Components.ROS/cogniteam-merge-videos/README.md

 Link to component in nimbus hub

 # Short description
-* merge 4/2 video into one video stream.
+* merge 4/2 videos topic into one video topic.

 # Example usage
 ```